gmh04/podparser/docs/index.rst

 POD set up
 ************

-Scottish Post office directories can be found at the `Internet Archive`_.
+Scottish Post Office directories can be found at the `Internet Archive`_.
 Select the 'All files: HTTPS' link of a valid directory (example: https://ia601600.us.archive.org/1/items/postofficeann194041edin/).
 It is this URL that the podfetcher uses to set up the pod.
-Note: the parser current only parses the General Directory section of town directories.
+Note: the parser currently only parses the General Directory section of town directories.

 To create the pod (with a slow internet connection this can take a long time)::